Relatively Hyperbolic Groups with Semistable Peripheral Subgroups: Introduction

 The remainder of the paper is organized as follows.
+The first order of business is to reduce our problem to the case where $G$ is 1-ended and the peripheral subgroups are 1-ended and have semistable fundamental group at $\infty$.
+This is accomplished in Section \ref{Red}.
+Once the reduction is accomplished we need to know boundaries of the resulting relatively hyperbolic groups are path connected and locally path connected.
+This is accomplished in Section \ref{Red}.
+Finally, groups covered by our Main Theorem and not covered by earlier results are described is Section \ref{Red}.
 We develop basic semistability background in Section \ref{SB}.
 Section \ref{Hyp} is a short section on hyperbolicity and thin triangles.
 In Section \ref{GM} we review the construction of cusped spaces for a relatively hyperbolic group and discuss some of its properties.
 We develop the idea of a {\it filter} and a {\it filter map} in Section \ref{FFM}.
 Filters are graphs in $[0,1]\times [0,\infty)$ that are geodesically mapped into our cusped space and allow us to produce nearly geodesic homotopies (filter maps).
 Theorem \ref{filter} is the main result of this section and all of our initial homotopies are built using this result.
 Triangulations of our cusped space and $[0,1]\times [0,\infty)$ are developed in Section \ref{TSH}.
 Filters maps are turned into our first simplicial homotopies in this section.
 Section \ref{prelim} contains several tracking results.
 For each vertex $v$ of $Y$ we construction a geodesic ray $r_v$ in $X$ that stays close to $Y$.
 If $s_v$ is a geodesic ray at the base point $\ast$ in $Y$ converging to the same boundary point as does $r_v$, then we show that each point of $r_v$ is within $\delta$ (the hyperbolicity constant for $X$) of $s_v$.
 The rays $r_v$ are important in the construction of filters and filter maps.
 Theorem 6.1 of \cite{MS19} is introduced in order to cut out the parts of our simplicial homotopies that leave $X_m$.
 Finally, our Main Theorem is proved in Section \ref{MThm}.